quantumsim/quantumsim/README.md

 TODOs
 -----

-Make a python package
+  - add a qasm parser to create a `circuit.Circuit`
-  - include dependencies
+  - turn into a python package: include dependencies

+  - a circuit should order its gates automatically before the every apply that follows an edit.

-For the future:
+For later:
   - Make the Density class use cython for small dms and switch to cuda when large, automatically
   - automatic calculation of ancilla decay rates due to stray photons after measurement?
   - Better memory layout (we always have stride 2 for real part, and `2**no_bitsize` stride